Find your care

 Established expertise: We are the highest-volume thoracic transplant center in the western United States and second busiest in the country.
 Seeing so many patients means that our physicians have experience and expertise in caring for all kinds of patients, including those with advanced disease.

-Shorter wait times: Our surgeons have expertise that allow us to accept donor organs that other programs might not be able to use.
+Shorter wait times: Our physicians have expertise that allow us to accept donor organs that other programs might not be able to use.
 This means that patients benefit from shorter wait times and a lower waiting-list mortality rate than the national average.

 Our areas of care